yakconsulting/spidersoftdev.github.io/content/posts/2012-02-11-ibrowser-and-tinymce.md

 <!--more-->

-Firsting first &#8211; download <a href="http://www.net4visions.com/ibrowser.html" target="_blank">iBrowser</a>, and <a href="http://www.tinymce.com/download/download.php" target="_blank">TinyMCE</a>.
+Firsting first &#8211; download [iBrowser](http://www.net4visions.com/ibrowser.html), and [TinyMCE](http://www.tinymce.com/download/download.php).
 After that you need to of course unzip/untar everything.
 After this operation you will get TinyMCE installed, next step will by upload iBrowser to plugins directory.
 Be aware about lowercase in `iBrowser` directory name.
 Finally you should get something like this: `/plugins/iBrowser` with all iBrowser files.

 Remember about permission on this two directories: